altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

   [![exitVar1.png](images/exitVar1.png)

-8\.
-The loop exits depending on two conditions: **exitVar** not equals to zero OR **waitIter** reached 100,000.
+7. The loop exits depending on two conditions: **exitVar** not equals to zero OR **waitIter** reached 100,000.
 As the value of exitVar is modified to 1 in the middle of looping, the loop ends with exitVar = 1 and `waitIter` at any number less than 100,000.
 In this example, **waitIter** is 82251 when the loop ends.
 Following the code logic, **Final result** is the modulus value where Final result = ( (waitIter + myVarA) % 1000 ) = 252.

   ![loopends.png](images/loopends.png)

 #### Use Case: Remote Debugging of a Linux User Mode Program Using ARM DS Debugger

 This use case is an extension of the **Use Case: Exercise SDCard Boot Flow from FSBL to Linux** and consists of performing a debug session in a Linux user mode application using ARM Development Studio.
 For this, the debugging is done using the GDB server running in the target system.
 Also, set up the Simics network connectivity with the host PC, which is the one that runs ARM DS through TCP protocol.
 The application to be debugged is listed next **myArmDSDebugExample.c**.
 This application determines the core in which this run started and then enters into a loop counting the number of times the loop is executed and continue observing the execution core.
 It also counts the number of times the application is executed in each one of the four cores.
 The application exits from the loop when the iterator reaches a limit or the **exitVar** variable has a value of '1', which normally never should occur.
 After the loop, the application assigns the value in **x** variable to the **a** and **b** variables and then adds these variables and assigns the result value in **c** variable.
 In the end, the application prints the result of the addition, the number of times the loop was iterated and the final value of **exitVar**, and the number of times each core executed the application.

-<span style="color: red;"> **NOTE:** At this time, this use case can only be exercised with the Gold license for ARM DS Debugger.
-In the next release of Arm DS (2025.0) the Altera FPGA Edition license will support this case.</span>

   ```bash
   #define _GNU_SOURCE